PeterDrake/drakepedia/software_development/xp_coding_steps.md

 `command-k` (Mac) / `ctrl-k` (Windows).
 Choose `Commit and Push` at the lower right.
 ## Issue Pull Request
-You've merged `master` into your branch and everything seems to be working.
+Pull the latest version of the code and then merge `master` into your branch.
+Once any merge conflicts have been resolved, push the resulting commit.

 Now you're ready to share your code with the rest of your team!

 1. Go to GitHub.
 1. Navigate to your repository and the branch you've been working on.